COF Minor requirements and course selection

 The minor is anchored in the

 Environmental Forum (ENVI 201), which students take once during their program.
 This course provides a common experience for all students electing the COF Minor in Sustainability.
 The Environmental Forum is a required, two credit course that focuses on topics related to sustainability and the environment, encourages dialog between students and invited expert speakers, and provides an integrative thread to the minor.
 This course has a service-learning component that connects sustainability to the community.
 For example, students have worked with a variety of organizations ranging from NGOs, community groups, businesses, and federally mandated oversight groups.
 The Environmental Forum course has a different focus each time it is taught.
 It can be taken twice to fulfill the core requirements for the Sustainability Minor.
+This course will also count towards your social science general education requirements.

 In this course you will study contemporary artists working with the conditions of social and cultural experience caused by climate change and reading essays by historians, theorists, and scientists studying the causes and implications of the climate crisis.
 You will be expected to reflect upon the impact of climate change on your studies and practice as an undergraduate art history major, studio artist, or designer.
 Prereq: HART 100 or permission of the instructor.